thomasgpadilla/sourcecaster/README.md

 ### What it is

-[The Sourcecaster](http://thomasgpadilla.github.io/sourcecaster/ "The Sourcecaster") gathers useful command line commands that are intended to help you work through common challenges that come up when working with digital primary sources.
+[The Sourcecaster](http://thomasgpadilla.github.io/sourcecaster/ "The Sourcecaster") gathers command line commands that help you work through common challenges that come up when working with digital primary sources.

 ### What it's for

 Whether capturing page images with a camera, or gathering digitized versions, there comes a time when you need to manage, modify, and even augment the stuff.
 There are ways to go about this with something like the Python programming language, but it turns out a lot of what you need can be managed with small but powerful programs run via the command line (Terminal, if you're on a Mac).
-[The Sourcecaster](http://thomasgpadilla.github.io/sourcecaster/ "The Sourcecaster") gathers useful command line commands to help you work through common challenges that come up when working with digital primary sources.
+[The Sourcecaster](http://thomasgpadilla.github.io/sourcecaster/ "The Sourcecaster") gathers command line commands that help you work through common challenges that come up when working with digital primary sources.

 ### How you can help